 Designed to give students the experience in presenting a scientific study to an audience of their peers.
 Students prepare and present two professional oral presentations to students and faculty.
-Presentations can include topics of chemistry/ biochemistry/cell biology/molecular biology/ecology/population biology/ evolution/origins/wildlife biology.
+Presentations can include topics of chemistry, biochemistry, cell biology, molecular biology, ecology, population biology, evolution, origins, or wildlife biology.
 Information for the presentation is derived from reading the primary literature in these areas and choosing a primary research paper as the focus of the presentation.
 Alternatively, a student may present original laboratory research they have done at TMC or during a summer research project.
 The presenter must do background literature research for their topic and be able to address questions asked by the class or professor.
-Students must have a senior status.
+Prerequisite: senior status.